 A 2pc tailshaft will mask these angle problems so everything seems fine even with the above changes.
 A 1pc tailshaft will no longer mask these angle changes and present them to you as vibrations.

-Here is official documentation from DANA (the world’s best manufacture of drivetrain components, and the components we choose to use in Alpha Omega Racing tailshafts) that details how/where angles causes vibrations, and that an angle difference as little as 1 degree is enough to cause vibrations.
+Here is official documentation from DANA (the world’s best manufacture of drivetrain components, the components we choose to use in Alpha Omega Racing tailshafts – these are used in the Yokohama World Time Attack 1st + 2nd place winning cars that run over 300 km/h and over 10,000 RPM) that details how/where angles causes vibrations, and that an angle difference as little as 1 degree is enough to cause vibrations.-

 Having said that it could very well be a balance problem with our 1pc tailshaft, but we are confident because they are all individually balanced on calibrated machines, and to be certain we carry out quality assurance checks a second time by a second technician before delivery.
 So far only 3% of tailshafts on the secondary checks needed any touch-ups, but hey – we still caught and fixed it before you received it.